 Depression is not something you want to be labelled with when you become a mum.

-For most people, it’s not something that you want to shout out loud and it’s not something you want to bring up during dinner with your family.
+For most people, being depressed is not something that you want to shout out loud and it’s not something you want to bring up during dinner with your family.
 But it is something that needs to be discussed.
 And it is something that needs to be shared.

 So I am sharing my story.
-I am sharing my struggle.
+I am sharing my depressed situation.
 And it’s not something that’s easy to do.

 Talking Families is a Queensland Family and Child Commission initiative that focuses on encouraging parents to talk about how they feel and to ask for help.
 This is an excellent place to start.
 Because a healthy, happy parent is the first step in achieving a happy and healthy family.

 I am a mum to two children.
 Pregnancy, delivery, and the first months with my firstborn were picture perfect.

 Sure, we had sleepless nights and I spent a fair amount of time in a rocking chair, but it clicked from Day One.
 Pregnancy, delivery, and the first months with my second born, however, weren’t quite as smooth.